wp-plugins/wordbooker/readme.txt

 - Changed the debug process so that key process stages are always written to the diagnostic log
 - Changed some more function/class names to try to avoid clashes with other FB related plugins.
 - Changed some internal calls which were depreciated.
-- Added FB's own CDN server to the list of excluded images - they dont allow posts to FB walls containing FBCDN images.